catzy007/catzy007.github.io/posts/2022-11-24-my-journey-to-stable-diffusion/content.md

 echo 'EXTRA_GROUPS=render' | sudo tee -a /etc/adduser.conf
 ```

-Then reboot system.
+Then reboot the system.
 To test if ROCm is installed, run `rocm-smi`

 ```
 ======================= ROCm System Management Interface =======================